-It's possible that the water pressure variation from the well-pump or municipality caused the system to go into production mode.
-Or if you have an icemaker in the fridge, it might have been making some ice and using the water.
+It's possible that the water pressure variation from the well pump or municipality caused the system to go into production mode.
+Or if you have an ice maker in the fridge, it might have been making some ice and using the water.

 To make 100% sure that the system shuts off when the tank is full, verify it with the following steps:

-- Turn off the holding tank valve and let the system completely pressurize - which would take about 1-2 minutes.
-Make sure filtered water is not being used by the fridge/ice maker(if connected) and that there are no leaks.
+- Turn off the holding tank valve and let the system pressurize entirely - taking about 1-2 minutes.
+Make sure the fridge/ice maker is not using filtered water (if connected) and that there are no leaks.

 - If the system doesn't shut off within a few minutes, it might indicate that the home water pressure is too low or that the shut-off valve is faulty and needs replacement.